Kingzee-Dev/The_Sun/README.md

+# Project Status

+⚠️ **This project is public but its functionality is not fully confirmed.
+You may encounter unresolved issues or incomplete features.**

+If you experience problems, please check the [issues](../../issues) page or open a new issue.
+Community feedback and contributions are welcome to help improve stability and completeness.

 # Universal Celestial Intelligence

 An advanced, self-evolving Julia system that implements universal laws and patterns for intelligent, adaptive, and self-healing architectures.